easinyo/Ecommerce-Book-Store/README.md

 ------------------

 ## Features
+* Login as an existing user.
-* Login and sign up
+* Sign up as a new user.
-* Display list of book per category.
+* Display list of book.
-* browse per categorie.
+* Browse per categorie.
 * Search feature for books ( per title or per author ).
 * Sort books by price.
 * Add to chart.